huss-osman/linux-fundamentals/bash-scripting/fundamentals/10-loops.md

 ---

 ## Reflection
-Loops demonstrated how small scripts can scale to handle repeated tasks.
-Adding `break` and `continue` showed how execution flow can be controlled precisely, making scripts safer and more flexible for real-world automation.
+**Loops** demonstrated how small scripts can scale to handle repeated tasks efficiently.
+Adding `break` and `continue` showed how execution flow can be controlled precisely, allowing scripts to stop early, skip iterations, and handle edge cases more safely.
+This made automation more structured, flexible, and reliable in real-world scenarios.